 It’s worth mentioning dereverbs, because sometimes tracks are too wet and you don’t have access to single mics, close mics etc… dereverbs and transient designers can be very helpful in these cases.

 Vienna suite is one of these products, the normal (non pro) version is really affordable and features some incredibly transparent mixing tools (eq, comp, limiter etc…).
-Most importantly it comes with both a convolution reverb and a hybrid reverb so if you are starting out mixing music, especially orchestral music, you must check out the bundle: it’s also incredibly easy on the CPU.
+Most importantly it comes with both a convolution reverb and a hybrid reverb so if you are starting out mixing music, especially orchestral music, you must check out this bundle: it’s also incredibly easy on the CPU.
 The Impulse Responses alone are worth the retail price.
 Obviously there are better, more expensive options out there (such as Altiverb), so always do your research and never buy anything just because it’s mentioned on this website.